yusiuuu/IoT-Based-Smart-Billboard/README.md

 ## 🕒 Timeline

-- Built and tested over a 10-day development sprint during training.
+- Built and tested over a 5-day development sprint during training.

 ## 📌 Notes

 - Designed for smart city environments, shopping malls, and public transit spaces.
 - System ensures minimal energy usage by being idle when no one is nearby.
+- Supports future integration of AI for intelligent ad selection and optimization.

 ## 📜 License